 Hybrid-flexible learning, also known as HyFlex learning, is a learning model that gives students the flexibility to choose how they want to participate in class.
 According to Columbia University, there are three participation paths:

-- Face-to-face synchronous class sessions in a classroom
+- Face-to-face synchronous sessions in a classroom

-- Face-to-face synchronous class sessions via video conferencing
+- Face-to-face synchronous sessions via videoconferencing

 - Asynchronous participation with video recordings, online assignments, etc.

 In a HyFlex class, all class materials and sessions are available online or in person and can be accessed at any time.
 The goal of HyFlex is to create three equal pathways that have the same learning outcomes.